 Persecution Or Judgment?

 Believers are promised persecution and it has been so since the dawn of the Church age.
-It will be the same for the saints coming out of the tribulation.
 However, judgment (God’s Judgment) is only for unbelievers.
-It appears this confusion existed in Thessalonian church and Paul corrected that confusion very well.
+What do you think?

-But you’re right, as Jesus told us in John 16:33 the Church will always face persecution of one form or another.
 Persecution has been the world’s response to any movement it fears and doesn’t understand and Christianity is no exception.
 (Of course the real force behind the persecution of the Church is Satan who understands it all too well and is preying on man’s fear.)
 And judgment is reserved for unbelievers.

 In the west we mostly face unfair and restrictive legislation today.
 Maybe that’s because Satan no longer considers the western church a legitimate threat and so maintains only a harassment strategy here while turning his attention elsewhere.
 Most of what we call church growth here is really migration, as we move from building to building without really adding to our numbers.